 Back in the day, there was one device.
 Now there are hundreds and twice as many display and screen sizes.
 Mobile-first indexing means that search engines are now looking primarily to mobile experiences to power the SERPs and influence rankings.
 Bridget Randolph’s great post How Does Mobile-First Indexing Work and How Does it Impact SEO? outlines what mobile-first is and how sites should optimize for a mobile index.

 While mobile has been changing the SERPs since Mobilegeddon, mobile-first is more than just a preference toward mobile sites.
 It is a full out methodology and index for mobile pages.
 Bots are looking at the mobile experience first and foremost and ranking based on that.
 Does your client have a mobile site or responsive desktop site?
 No?
-With mobile-first it is paramount that they have one and that the mobile experience be optimal for search.
+With mobile-first it is paramount that they have one and that the mobile experience is optimal for search.

 What that can include is:

-- Ensuring your mobile site (if a separate domain) has high quality content and informative structured data
+- Ensuring your mobile site (if a separate domain) has high-quality content and informative structured data

 - Optimizing metadata for a mobile experience.
 This means optimizing titles and meta descriptions for not just mobile crawlers but mobile searchers.